blackgwehnade/flask_authy_docker_app/README.md

 # Design

-This application creates a basic user registration and authentication application using **Flask** as a framework. **wtforms** is used specifically for the validation of username and password fields, and **bcrypt** for password hashing (which avoids storing passwords in plain text).
+This application creates a basic user registration and authentication application using **Flask** as a framework. **WTForms** is used specifically for the validation of username and password fields, and **Bcrypt** for password hashing (which avoids storing passwords in plain text).
 I also decided to use **SQLAlchemy** as an ORM for interaction between the Python classes and **PostgreSQL** data tables, automatically converting function calls within the Flask app to SQL statements to the database.

 ## Getting started